 You also get a tiptronic gearbox with paddle shifters (this was a first time for me with paddle shifters) but the 6-speed automatic is already quite intelligent so you don’t really have to bother with the shifting.
 The electronic power steering is also weighted rather well.

 I say, for a car with this many driver oriented features, it is a waste of money if you just use this to go to work.
 Go on road trips, or a Sunday Morning Ulu Yam – Genting drive if you have this.
 It stays steady at fair enough high speeds and is quite responsive.
-We took it up to 156km/h but the owner claimed to have gone even faster at 180+ km/h.
-We didn’t have a chance to reach 180 but it was a good contender for the high beamer on the overtaking lane.
-I was expecting this kind of fun from the Naza 206 (blame this on video games), but instead I found it in the Mazda 2.
+We took it up to 156km/h and it felt steady - a good contender for the high beamer on the overtaking lane.

 - 6-speed automatic gearbox

 - I-stop (Good fuel economy)

 Service is actually free.
 Even for parts.
 During the 3 year warranty period of course.
 This information was given to me by the owner himself.
 For a tiny car that costs around RM80k brand new, you do expect to get a lot.
 And hearing that fact sounds rather comforting.

 HUD that can only be seen from certain angles.